Collision Avoidance using Iterative Dynamic and Nonlinear Programming with Adaptive Grid Refinements: Numerical Tests

 \section{Numerical Tests}

-In order to numerically demonstrate the capabilities of our approach, we apply it to the trajectory planning task of a robotic manipulator within a space application and compare the results to the original \GlobalPotato{} algorithm \cite{britzelmeier2023dynamic} as well as full discretization using the well-established IPOPT solver \cite{waechter2006implementation}.
+In order to numerically demonstrate the capabilities of our approach, we apply it to the trajectory planning task of a robotic manipulator within a space application and compare the results to the original \GlobalPotato{} \cite{britzelmeier2023dynamic} as well as to a full discretization approach using Ipopt \cite{waechter2006implementation}.
 The task is challenging due to the many degrees of freedom and the highly nonlinear dynamics.
 Notice that a comparison with pure DP, including splitting or not, is impractical due to the curse of dimensionality.